 - Friends who are/were pregnant at the same time as you

-- Families with the same makeup as yours (for example, families that have girl-girl-boy triplets can be triggering for me)
+- Families with the same makeup as yours (for example, a family that has a newborn baby)

 - Pregnant women

 - People who ask a lot of questions